caleb531/personal-website/README.md

 ## Viewing the site

-To run the development site locally, run:
+To view the development site locally, run:

 ```bash
 jekyll serve
 ```

-You will be able to view the site in your browser at `localhost:4000`.
+You will then be able to view the site in your browser at `localhost:4000`.